iiitpux/AvroGen.NET/README.md

 [Русская версия](README.ru.md)

 AvroGen.NET is a library for automatic generation of C# classes from Avro schemas stored in Confluent Schema Registry.
-It provides both a programmatic API for integration into your applications and a command-line tool for quick class generation.
+It seamlessly integrates with MSBuild to automatically generate classes during build, and also provides a command-line tool and programmatic API for more specific use cases.

 ## Installation

-### NuGet Package
+### Library

 ```bash
 dotnet add package AvroGen.NET